How To Get To Haedong Yonggungsa Temple in Busan - Emma Jane Explores

 Is Busan safe?

-Busan is incredibly safe even as a solo female traveller.
-The city, like most others, has some issues with petty crimes like pickpocketing however I felt completely safe even walking the streets at night.
+Busan is incredibly safe even as a solo female traveller or a family.
+The city, like most others, has some issues with petty crimes like pickpocketing however I felt completely safe walking the streets at night.

 Like this post on visiting Haedong Yonggungsa?